Puerto Vallarta: The modern resort – 20th century to present

 The Mexican government invested significantly in transportation improvements, making Puerto Vallarta an easy travel destination.
 To make Puerto Vallarta accessible by jet aircraft the government developed the city's international airport.
 Ground transportation significantly improved.
 Government invested heavily in the development of highway and utility infrastructure.
 Another vital improvement for the city was the El Salado wharf (where the current cruise terminal is), inaugurated on June 1, 1970, making Puerto Vallarta Jalisco's first harbor town.

 During the mid-1980s, Puerto Vallarta experienced a rapid expansion of impromptu communities poorly served by even basic public services.
 This very low standard of living leveled out Puerto Vallarta's resort boom.
 In the late 1980s Puerto Vallarta's government worked to alleviate the situation by developing housing and infrastructure.
 But the legacy of the 1980s boom remains, as the outlying areas of Puerto Vallarta suffer from poor provision of basic services (i.e. water, sewage, roads).

+In February 2026, it was reported that Puerto Vallarta was most affected by retaliatory attacks which resulted from the death of Jalisco New Generation Cartel leader Nemesio Oseguera Cervantes, alias "El Mencho".